Farzad-R/LLM-Zero-to-Hundred/WebGPT/README.md

 </div>

 ## To run the project:

+First, follow the instruction on the [root directory](https://github.com/Farzad-R/LLM-playground/tree/master) to create an environment and install required libraries.

 1. Fill in your GPT API credentials in config/cfg.py
 2. activate your environment
-3. In the terminal run:
+3. Open the terminal.
+Make sure you are in the WebGPT directory and run:
 ```
-cd WebGPT
 streamlit run webgpt_app.py
 ```

 YouTube video:
 - [Link]()